wortellen/qubership-mistral-operator/docs/public/grafana-dashboard.md

 * `Task count by state` - Displays the tasks count by state.
 * `Delayed calls count by target` - Displays the delayed calls count by target.
 * `Action count by state` - Displays the actions count by state.
+* `Mistral 50 task retries` – Displays how many times the latest 50 Mistral tasks were retried.
+* `Latest 50 Workflow Executions` - Displays the 50 most recent workflow executions based on their creation time.

 ## Mistral CPU Usage